tesselode/nata/readme.md

 # Nata
-**Nata** is a library for LÖVE that creates entity pools.
-It can be used in either a traditional OOP style or a simple ECS style.
+**Nata** is an entity management library for LÖVE.
+It can be used in a traditional OOP style or a minimal ECS style.

+Nata lets you create **entity pools**, which hold all of the objects in your game world, such as platforms, enemies, and collectables.

 ## Installation
 To use Nata, place `nata.lua` in your project, and then add this code to your `main.lua`: